 Rush Street Interactive, which owns BetRivers, partnered with Little River Casino in Manistee to launch BetRivers Michigan on January 22, 2021.
 On top of a wide range of casino games, bettors can also enjoy an impressive sports betting market using the same BetRivers Michigan account.

 The BetRivers MI welcome bonus includes a 100% deposit match up to $250, with just a 1x playthrough requirement.
-That means you just need to bet the deposit and bonus amount one time before you can withdraw associated winnings.
+That means you just need to bet the deposit and bonus amount one time before you can withdraw winnings.
 Those are the best terms in online gaming.

 Additional Real Money Michigan Online Casinos Offers